Courtney Barnett: Career

 On 12 February 2018, Barnett teased a new album on her social media accounts, featuring her trying out various musical instruments with the clip ending with the tagline "Tell Me How You Really Feel".
 Barnett released the singles "Nameless, Faceless", "Need A Little Time", "City Looks Pretty", and "Sunday Roast" from her sophomore solo album, which was launched at a private function at Sydney's Lansdowne Hotel in April 2018 and emceed by ex–The Go-Betweens Lindy Morrison.
 The album was eventually released on 18 May 2018 and titled Tell Me How You Really Feel.
 The album dealt, in part, with Barnett's thoughts about isolation in the social media age.
 "City Looks Pretty" was featured on the soundtrack of the video game FIFA 19.

 In 2019, Barnett was added to the bill of Woodstock 50, but the festival was cancelled in May.
 On 7 July 2021, Barnett released "Rae Street", the lead single from her third studio album—Things Take Time, Take Time—which was released on 12 November 2021.
 On 3 July 2022, Barnett supported the Rolling Stones at their concert at Hyde Park in London, UK.

 In July 2023, Barnett confirmed Milk!
 Records will be disestablished at the end of 2023, after 12 years.

-The final album released on the label is the instrumental End of the Day, released on 8 September 2023.
+The final album released on the label was the instrumental End of the Day, released on 8 September 2023.
 The album features 17 tracks written to score the 2021 documentary, Anonymous Club.

 In October of 2025, Barnett released her first new music video and vocal single in two years, "Stay in Your Lane" - which was later performed on The Tonight Show Starring Jimmy Fallon.
+In January 2026, Barnett released a new single, "Site Unseen" featuring Waxahatchee.
+Her fourth studio album, Creature of Habit, was released on 27 March 2026.